JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ggplot(my_vowels, aes(x = F2.50., y = F1.50.))
 ```

 Side-side note.
-If you read your data in using `read_csv` (with an underscore) from the `readxl` package (which is part of the "tidyverse"), it actually handles the real name of the column.
+If you read your data in using `read_csv` (with an underscore) from the `readr` package (which is part of the "tidyverse"), it actually handles the real name of the column.
 However, you'll have to put little ticks (that apostrophe-looking thing next to your "1" key) around them:

 ```r
 my_vowels_readr <- readr::read_csv("data/joey.csv")